Kitsunetic/coding-test/README.md

 # coding-test
-Archive for coding-test problems and solutions.
+Archive for coding-test problems and my solutions and some memos.